Impact

 Risk and Exploitability

 Chromium rates the vulnerability as high severity with a CVSS score of 8.8, and the browser is commonly exposed to Internet content, making the attack vector remote.
-No EPSS score is available, and the issue is not listed in the CISA KEV catalog, but the ability to achieve arbitrary code execution makes it a high‑risk exposure that can be leveraged by an attacker controlling a web page or by phishing or drive‑by attacks.
+The EPSS score is less than 1 % and the issue is not listed in the CISA KEV catalog, but the ability to achieve arbitrary code execution makes it a high‑risk exposure that can be leveraged by an attacker controlling a web page or by phishing or drive‑by attacks.

 OpenCVE Enrichment